consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 Generally speaking, the event IDs can have mixed messages in them.
 For example, 15508 indicates an NDIS Port State change, but that can mean the port is *authorized* or *unauthorized*.
 For example, see below:

 {{< img src="attachments/Chronosphere-20250318_2106.24.png" alt="Event 15508 - NDIS Auth State UnAuthorized" >}}
-Event 15508 - NDIS Auth State: UnAuthorized
+Event 15508 - NDIS Auth State: Unauthorized

 {{< img src="attachments/Chronosphere-20250318_2109.43.png" alt="Event 15508 - NDIS Auth State - Authorized" >}}
 Event 15508 - NDIS Auth State: Authorized

 > [!WARNING]
-> The event IDs, to the best of my knowledge and searching, are not found in a single location from MIcrosoft.
+> The event IDs, to the best of my knowledge and searching, are not found in a single location from Microsoft.
 Working with Perplexity to search for these event IDs, they appear to be in various discontiguous locations.
 >
 > For example:
 > - **15506** can be found [here](attachments/https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc736026(v=ws.10))